rhymeyang/Se/docs/308B/BusinessResilience.md

 In terms of the speed and integrity of replicated information, there are two types of replication:

-- **Synchronous replication**
-  - Writing data to a local and to a remote storage system is performed as a single operation, guaranteeing that data on the remote storage system is identical to data on the local storage system.
+- **Synchronous replication**<br/>Writing data to a local and to a remote storage system is performed as a single operation, guaranteeing that data on the remote storage system is identical to data on the local storage system.
 Synchronous replication incurs a performance penalty, as the speed of the entire transaction is slowed to the rate of the remote transaction.
-- **Asynchronous replication**
-  - Writing data to the remote storage system is not kept in sync with updates on the local storage system.
+- **Asynchronous replication**<br/> Writing data to the remote storage system is not kept in sync with updates on the local storage system.
 Instead, there may be a time lag, and you have no guarantee that data on the remote system is identical to data on the local storage system.
 However, performance is improved, because transactions are considered complete when they have been written to the local storage system only.
 Bursts of local updates to data will take a finite period to replicate to the remote server, subject to the available bandwidth of the network connection between the local and remote storage systems.

 > **NOTE**
 >
 > Replication is often used for applications where the RTO is smaller than the time necessary to recover data from backup media.
 For example, if a critical application’s RTO is established to be two hours, then recovery from backup tape is probably not a viable option, even if backups are performed every two hours.
 While more expensive than recovery from backup media, replication ensures that up-to-date information is present on a remote storage system that can be brought online in a short period.

-- **Server Clusters**
-  - A _cluster_ is a collection of two or more servers that appears as a single server resource.
+**Server Clusters**<br/>A _cluster_ is a collection of two or more servers that appears as a single server resource.
 Clusters are often the technology of choice for applications that require a high degree of availability and a very small RTO, measured in minutes.

 When an application is implemented on a cluster, even if one of the servers in the cluster fails, the other server (or servers) in the cluster will continue to run the application, usually with no user awareness that a failure occurred.